-- Do not smoke or turn electrical switches ON or OFF where fuel fumes are present or in areas sharing ventilation with fuel tanks or equipment.
-Keep flames, sparks, pilot lights, arcproducing equipment and all other sources of ignition well away. - Fuel lines must be secured, free of leaks and separated or shielded from electrical wiring.
+- Keep flames, cigarettes, sparks, pilot lights, electrical arc-producing equipment and switches and all other sources of ignition well away from areas where fuel fumes are present and areas sharing ventilation. - Fuel lines must be secured, free of leaks and separated or shielded from electrical wiring. - Use approved non-conductive flexible fuel hose for fuel connections at the genset.